djefrey/ColorwheelDocs/src/content/docs/WhatIs/oit.md

 You may also configure the **accumulation buffers** texture format, which is `RGBA16F` by default.
 When doing so, make sure to use a  texture format with an alpha channel.

 :::caution[Warning]
+In typical usage, it's common to omit `RENDERTARGETS` or `DRAWBUFFERS` in `shadow`.
+However, Colorwheel relies on these directives to identify which buffers are used.
+If they are not specified, it will default to only `shadowcolor0`. **Always specify one of these directives when `shadowcolor1` is used.**
+:::

+:::caution[Warning]
 When configuring the blending mode of the program used by the OIT, you are only modifying the blending settings for the final pass.
 The accumulation pass remains unchanged.
-:::

-:::danger
-As of today, Colorwheel only supports `gl_FragColor` and `gl_FragData[i]`  for writing to buffers.
-If those are not used, Colorwheel will be unable to locate the fragment shader outputs which will results in the second and third pass failing to compile.
 :::